Demarcating Geographic Regions using Community Detection in Commuting Networks with Significant Self-Loops: Discussion

-The wide range of communities' sizes is due to the different area sizes of counties as well as the differences in population along different regions of the United States.
-A county in California or Colorado tends to be at least a few times larger than a county in a state like Georgia.
-Small communities are mostly found in the Western part of the Contiguous US, while the largest clusters are found in the South and Central US.
+The wide range of \jf{community} sizes is due to \jf{both differing county sizes and differences in population between} different regions of the United States.
+A county in California or Colorado tends to be at least a few times larger than a county in a state like Georgia. \jf{Thus, small} communities are mostly found in the Western part of the contiguous US, while the largest clusters are found in the South and Central parts of the US.

-The imputed clusters are larger than MSAs except for in populous regions.
-CCME naturally finds larger communities when inter-county commuting is relatively high compared to total commuting and smaller communities when large population centers are included.
-Communities have large variation in size partly because they account for the power-law distribution of human populations.
-Compared to MSAs, which necessarily must be at most a few counties, (excepting some metro regions like the Atlanta MSA) and megaregions , which (excepting regions in the West like Southern California) necessarily must be large, community sizes are much more variable.
-That a single county can be compared to a massive region is a natural adjustment to the highly uneven dispersion of population in the US; this is a natural feature of results from an unsupervised method such as CCME.
-Los Angeles county is the most populous county in the US with over 10 million inhabitants and 4 million commuters, which more commuters than all counties combined in most states.
-LA County is identified as \textit{monadic} and is within the same class of comparison with the 300-county communities stretching across several states in the South.
-Such a comparison is not tenable in considering only small or large regions with each other as constrained by the MSAs or megaregion delineations.
+\jf{Clusters} \ch{from CCME-SL} are larger than MSAs \jf{except in} populous regions.
+CCME-SL naturally finds larger communities when inter-county commuting is relatively high compared to total commuting and smaller communities when large population centers are included.
+Communities \jf{show a large} variation in size possibly because they account for the power-law distribution of human populations.
+Compared to MSAs, which are at most a few \jf{counties (excepting some metro regions like the Atlanta MSA),} and megaregions, which are typically very large, community sizes are much more variable.
+That a single county can be compared to a massive region is a natural \jf{reflection of} the highly uneven \jf{geographic distribution of the US population, and an expected feature of the results from} an unsupervised method such as CCME-SL.
+Los Angeles County is the most populous county in the US with over 10 million inhabitants and 4 million \jf{commuters, a greater number of commuters than all counties combined in most states.} LA County is identified as \textit{monadic} and is within the same class of comparison with the 300-county communities stretching across several states in the South. \fixed{Such a comparison does not make sense when only considering regions that are similar in size.}